Roseate tern: Breeding

 This species breeds in colonies on coasts and islands, at times with other seabirds.
-In Australian territory, it has been recorded nesting alongside the black-naped tern (S. sumatrana), lesser crested tern (Thalasseus bengalensis), crested tern (T. bergii), fairy tern (Sternula nereis), bridled tern (Onychoprion anaethetus) and silver gull (Chroicocephalus novaehollandiae).
+In Australian colonies, it has been recorded nesting alongside the black-naped tern (S. sumatrana), lesser crested tern (Thalasseus bengalensis), greater crested tern (T. bergii), fairy tern (Sternula nereis), bridled tern (Onychoprion anaethetus) and silver gull (Chroicocephalus novaehollandiae).
 It nests in a ground scrape, often in a hollow or under dense vegetation, and lays one or two (rarely three) eggs.
 It is less defensive of its nest and young than other white terns, often relying on Arctic and common terns in the surrounding colony to defend them.
 In smaller colonies, they may rarely mate with these other tern species.

 The white-bellied sea-eagle (Haliaeetus leucogaster) and silver gull are known to prey on eggs and chicks, while the turnstone (Arenaria interpres), black rat (Rattus rattus) and King's skink (Egernia kingii) are suspected predators.

 Vocalisations

 The call of the roseate tern is a very characteristic chuwit, similar to that of the spotted redshank, quite distinct from other terns.